 What Is SSI?

-Supplemental Security Income is a program that is strictly need-based, according to income and assets, and is funded by general fund taxes.
+SSI is a program that is strictly need-based, according to income and assets, and is funded by general fund taxes.
 To meet the SSI income requirements, you must have limited income and resources.

 - Have limited income;